 Who Am I?

 I’m Dave Dean.
-I’ve spent much of the last decade living and working from the road, but the travel addiction started long before that.
+I’ve spent much of the last 15 years living and working from the road, but the travel addiction started long before that.

 Being born and raised in small-town New Zealand provided me with the perfect beginnings for a life of travel.
 If there’s one thing guaranteed to make you want to get out and see the world, growing up in a little town in a little country at the bottom of the world is it.